quadram-institute-bioscience/tatajuba/docs/tutorial.md

 The [RefSeq](https://www.ncbi.nlm.nih.gov/nuccore/NC_022529.1) database also provides this, as well as obviously prokka output.
 The GFF format talks about contigs or chromosomes, which are the genomic FASTA sequences (genome or plasmid).
 Thus tatajuba (and its documentation) use these words interchangeably.
+If you want to use more than one reference genome, you can just concatenate the fasta files into one.
+For the GFF files you may need to remove the first row with the header, and the last row with the `###` when concatenating the files.

 #### The command line
 As described in the [installation instructions](../README.md) you may have installed tatajuba with conda or from the